fink-andreas/fetch2md/README.md

 Fetches a website and converts its content to markdown.
 Returns only the page content without metadata.

 **Parameters:**

 - `url` (string): URL of the website to fetch

 **Example:**

 ```json
 {
   "url": "https://example.com/article"
 }
 ```

+## Next Steps

+- [ ] Make more refined strategies for popular / useful websites
+- [ ] Implement a Google Search API to retrieve relevant URLs based on a topic / query